Vision Zero SF

 Read the Vision Zero Action Strategy

-Vision Zero is a data-driven approach to improve safety on city streets.
-SFMTA advances design and engineering strategies, especially focused on slowing speeds and reducing conflicts on High Injury Network Streets.
+Vision Zero is a data-driven approach to improve safety and save lives on city streets.
+SFMTA advances design and engineering strategies, especially focused on slowing speeds and reducing conflicts on High Injury Network streets.
 SFMTA tracks its design and engineering progress in a Safe Streets Dashboard.